 10. They Know What is Collaboration

 This is the last and the most important trait that should exist in every good project manager or leader.
-A grip of group progression is fundamental on the off chance that you need your group to work easily on your ventures.
+Recognizing the qualities of a good project manager, a grip of group progression is fundamental if you want your team to work smoothly on your projects.

-When building up your group, remember this: contentions and contradictions will undoubtedly happen; as a pioneer, you’ll have the capacity to intervene in them and ensure all your colleagues progress in the direction of a similar objective.
+When building up your team, keep this in mind: disagreements and conflicts are bound to happen; as a leader, you’ll have the capacity to mediate them and ensure all your team members progress towards the same goal.

 11. Should Possess Good Negotiation Skills